 2. Aquatic Plants

-You will need to use floating and fast growing plants (for example, Water lettuce, Duckweed, Frogbits, Hornwort, etc.).
+You will need to use floating and fast-growing plants (for example, Water lettuce, Duckweed, Frogbits, Hornwort, etc.).
 These plants use up nitrate as a food source.
-Anubius, Java fern do not grow very fast.
+Anubius, Java fern does not grow very fast.
 Therefore, they will not pull out a lot of nutrients out of the water.
 If something is not growing fast, it does not need a lot of food.